haiyan607/Uridine_OA_analysis/README.md

 # Uridine-Related Osteoarthritis Analysis

-This repository contains the R scripts used to reproduce selected bioinformatics analyses and figures in the associated manuscript.
-The current version includes single-cell RNA-sequencing analysis of GSE220243 and proteomics-based Venn plots, scatter plots and GO Molecular Function enrichment pie plot.
+This repository contains the R scripts used to perform selected bioinformatics analyses and generate figures for the associated manuscript.
+The current version includes single-cell RNA-sequencing analysis of GSE220243 and proteomics-based Venn plots, scatter plots and a GO Molecular Function enrichment pie plot.

 ## Repository structure